Age-of-information minimization via opportunistic sampling by an energy harvesting source: Introduction

 \section{Introduction}

-In recent years, the need for combining the physical systems with the cyber-world has attracted significant research interest.
-These cyber-physical systems (CPS) are supported by ultra-low power, low latency Internet of Things (IoT) networks, and encompass a large number of applications such as vehicle tracking, environment monitoring, intelligent transportation, industrial process monitoring, smart home systems etc. Such systems often require deployment of sensor nodes to monitor a physical process and send the real time status updates to a remote estimator over a wireless network.
-However, for such critical CPS applications, minimizing mean packet delay without accounting for delay jitter can often be detrimental for the system performance.
+In recent years, the need for combining physical systems with the cyber world has attracted significant research interest.
+These cyber-physical systems (CPS) are supported by ultra-low power, low latency Internet of Things (IoT) networks, and encompass a large number of applications such as vehicle tracking, environment monitoring, intelligent transportation, industrial process monitoring, smart home systems, etc. Such systems often require the deployment of sensor nodes to monitor a physical process and send real-time status updates to a remote estimator over a wireless network.
+However, for such critical CPS applications, minimizing mean packet delay without accounting for delay jitter can often be detrimental to the system's performance.
 Also, mean delay minimization does not guarantee delivery of the observation packets to the sink node in the same order in which they were generated, thereby often resulting in unnecessarily dedicating network resources towards delivering outdated observation packets despite the availability of a freshly generated observation packet in the system.
 Hence, it is necessary to take into account the freshness of information of the data packets, apart from the mean packet delay.

 Recently, a metric named Age of Information (AoI) has been proposed \cite{kaul2012real} as a measure of the freshness of the information update.
-In this setting, a sensor monitoring a system generates time stamped status update and sends it to the sink over a network.
-At time $t$, if the latest monitoring information available to the sink node comes from a packet whose time-stamped generation instant was $t'$, then the AoI at the sink node is computed as $(t-t’)$.
-Thus, AoI has emerged as an alternative metric to mean delay \cite{talak2018can}.
+In this setting, a sensor monitoring system generates a time-stamped status update and sends it to the sink over a network.
+At the time $t$, if the latest monitoring information available to the sink node comes from a packet whose time-stamped generation instant was $t'$, then the AoI at the sink node is computed as $(t-t’)$.
+Thus, AoI has emerged as an alternative metric to mean delays \cite{talak2018can}.